 Now let’s take a look at five companies that got it right when it comes to building a talent pool.

+Spotify | Spotify has a talent pool dedicated to students which is a great way to get in touch with people before they enter the job market.
 Students interested in hearing about new job opportunities can “join the band”.
-Younger students who are still in primary or high school, and are passionate about coding and curious about the Spotify platform, are encouraged to check out the Spotify for Developers site.
+Younger students who are still in primary or high school, and are passionate about coding and curious about the Spotify platform, are encouraged to check out the Spotify for Developers site. |

+McKinsey | McKinsey has taken an interesting angle on its talent pool when it comes to its former employees.
 The McKinsey Alumni Center is a platform to help the firm’s global network of former consultants remain engaged with the company, its knowledge, and of each other.
-It is a great way to keep former employees engaged, in touch with the organisation, and to ensure they think back fondly of the company.
+It is a great way to keep former employees engaged, in touch with the organisation, and to ensure they think back fondly of the company. |

-Trivago is a German technology company specialising in internet-related products and services in the hotel, lodging, and metasearch fields.
+Trivago | Trivago is a German technology company specialising in internet-related products and services in the hotel, lodging, and metasearch fields.
 It is also a company that has done a great job in terms of its talent pool.
+Their entire recruitment approach placed a strong emphasis on what people would like to do rather than only their previous work experience. |

-The multinational professional services company made a distinction between entry-level candidates and experienced profiles – from the perspective of content and potential job opportunities that made things easier for the company and more exciting for the candidates.
+PwC | Another company that did a great job with its talent pool is PwC.
+The multinational professional services company made a distinction between entry-level candidates and experienced profiles – from the perspective of content and potential job opportunities that made things easier for the company and more exciting for the candidates. |

-German carmaker Mercedes understood the power of employee referrals and added a cool little feature for people in their talent network – they can share job opportunities with family and friends through social media or email.
+Mercedes | German carmaker Mercedes understood the power of employee referrals and added a cool little feature for people in their talent network – they can share job opportunities with family and friends through social media or email.
+Of course, candidates also get to receive relevant communications and updates from the organisation that alerts them of new job opportunities matching their interests. |

 8 Best Practices on Building and Maintaining a Talent Pool